The Lovebirds: Is the Movie Inspired by Real People?

-A man is killed by their car, but they were not the ones driving it.
+A man is killed by their car, but they are not the ones driving it.
 However, because of the way it looks, they are convinced that the cops would never accept their innocence.
 So, they decide to solve the case themselves.
 The story leads them into many peculiar situations, but the heart of it remains in the bond between them.
 How does the film get this right?
 Is it based on a real couple?
 Here’s the answer.

 Is The Lovebirds based on a true story?

 No, ‘The Lovebirds’ is not based on a true story.
 Directed by Michael Showalter, it is based on a screenplay by Aaron Abrams and Brendan Gall.
 The film is a twist on romantic comedies and throws murder in the mix to create tension between the characters.
 The film feels similar to another Netflix movie, ‘Murder Mystery’ starring Jennifer Aniston and Adam Sandler, a drama that follows the story of a couple who become suspects of a murder they did not commit.
-It adds another dimension to the story by bringing a cult into the picture, which looks a lot like the one in Stanley Kubrick’s ‘Eyes Wide Shut’.
+It adds another dimension to the story by bringing a cult into the picture, which looks a lot like the one in Stanley Kubrick’s ‘Eyes Wide Shut.’
 ‘The Lovebirds’ uses all these different elements to create a unique premise.

-Getting this part right was extremely important, and so was the one where two amateurs try to solve an intriguing mystery.
+Getting this part right was extremely important, and so was the one where two amateurs tried to solve an intriguing mystery.
 He channeled the lessons he had learned after watching ‘Thin Man’.
 On the other hand, Rae relied on ‘The Break-up’ to see how couples fight and how petty squabbles affect a relationship.
-In the end, for both of them, it was not about what it takes for their characters to get back together, but what it takes to stay together.
+In the end, for both of them, it was not about what it takes for their characters to get back together but what it takes to stay together.

 Read More: The Lovebirds Ending, Explained